-PE and ICT
+PE and Computing

-Information and communication technology enhances the teaching of PE, where appropriate, in all key stages.
+Computing enhances the teaching of PE, where appropriate, in all key stages.
 In dance and gymnastics, children make video recordings of their performance, and use them to develop their movements and actions.
 Children use a concept keyboard to record the order of movements in their sequences of work.
 Music composed on the computer is sometimes used for creative dance.
 Older children compare each other's performances from recordings, and use these to improve the quality of their own work.
 A digital camera can be used to record experiences during outdoor activities.